labchain5222/labchain/README.md

 ```
 This returns the libp2p multiaddr (e.g., `/ip4/IP/tcp/9000/p2p/PEER_ID`) for nodes using libp2p discovery mode.

-**Note:** When sharing bootnode addresses with other operators, replace `127.0.0.1` or `localhost` with your server's public IP address so they can connect to your node.
+**Note:** When sharing bootnode addresses with other operators, replace `IP` with your server's public IP address so they can connect to your node.

 You can also specify a custom RPC URL:
 ```bash